Last updated: January 2026

 Developing $2M–$10M homes in Florida requires more than a vision—it requires flexible, reliable funding.

-Private construction loans offer the speed, customization, and liquidity that developers need to break ground, stay on schedule, and deliver high-end properties with confidence.
+Private construction loans offer the speed, customization, and liquidity that developers need to break ground, stay on schedule, and deliver high-end properties with financing flexibility .

 Marquee Funding Group specializes in structuring construction loans for luxury builders across Florida.

-Whether you’re building a coastal mansion, modern spec home, or custom estate, we’ll help you finance your next project on your terms.
+Whether you’re building a coastal mansion, modern spec home, or custom estate, we can discuss financing options for eligible projects, subject to underwriting and lender approval.

-Speak with Marquee Funding Group today to review your $2M–$10M construction loan framework.
+Speak with Marquee Funding Group today to discuss available financing structures for your luxury construction project.
+Meeting eligibility criteria does not guarantee loan approval.

 Frequently asked questions: Construction loan structures